 Ground effects, spoilers, and low clearance can create enormous headaches for carriers by costing extra time and loading limitations on the trailer.
-That’s why some veteran drivers will simply refuse to pick up a brand new or luxury unit because they already know about the high potential of running into a giant, hidden pitfall.
+That’s why some veteran drivers will simply refuse to pick up a brand new or luxury car because they already know about the high potential of running into a giant, hidden pitfall.
 Especially for the open carrier, booking high-end vehicles should be kept to a minimum, because it only takes one scratch to remove the profitability of the entire leg of a trip.
-But if the money is right (and you want to go for it) be sure to complete a perfect inspection report (CLICK HERE for that checklist) and protect yourself against a major damage claim.
+But if the money is right (and you want to go for it) be sure to complete a perfect inspection report and protect yourself against a major damage claim.

 This is a complicated industry full of additional expenses and a wheel of fortune of spinning surprises.